Money Matters

 On the 1st January 2021 the Cuban Government initiated a 6 month period of monetary unification ( known officially as Tarea Ordenamiento ) and gradually removed the CUC from circulation, leaving the CUP (Cuban Peso) as the sole Cuban currency.
 The CUC ceased to exist in 2021, marking the end of Cuba’s dual-currency system.

 Concurrently ,the CUP, aka Moneda Nacional or Peso Cubano, had been the base currency of the Cuban economy and the one used for all economic planning and transactions as well as being the currency in which Cubans receive their salaries, buy their food and pay for utilities and public transportation.
-The CUP has now returned to being the sole domestic currency in Cuba, with an official exchange rate of USD 1 : CUP 24
+The CUP is now the sole domestic currency in Cuba, with a current exchange rate in government exchange bureaux of approximately USD 1 : CUP 110

 The US Dollar in Cuba

-At the time of writing, the most widely accepted currency is the EUR and we strongly recommend travellers to Cuba bring cash EUR in small denominations.
-Many establishments will accept payments in EUR and , in fact, will actively prefer EUR to CUP ( Cuban Pesos ).
+At the time of writing, the most widely accepted currency is the USD and we strongly recommend travellers to Cuba bring cash USD in small denominations.
+Many establishments will also accept payments in EUR and , in fact, will actively prefer USD/EUR over CUP ( Cuban Pesos ).

-Cuban supermarkets, and small shops within hotel premises, have stopped selling goods in cash.
-As the Cuban economy is slowly digitalised, these shops now only accept bank card payments with prices expressed in USD.
-Cash payments are no longer possible in these shops.
+As the Cuban economy is slowly digitalised, many state owned shops now only accept bank card payments with prices expressed in USD.
+Cash payments are rarely possible in these shops.
 Foreign debit and/or credit cards can be used, however it’s important to inform your bank of travel plans prior to making transactions in Cuba to ensure that your card will work.

 What do these changes mean for travellers coming to Cuba in 2021?

-• Cuban Pesos ( CUP ) is now the only official currency for all cash transactions.
+• Cuban Pesos ( CUP ) is the official currency for all cash transactions.

-• Exchange only a small amount of your money into CUP on arrival, and discuss with your guide what payment options are available.
-Sometimes it’s better value to pay in EUR cash.
+• Avoid exchanging your foreign currency into CUP on arrival, and discuss with your guide what payment options are available.
+Sometimes it’s better value to pay in USD/EUR cash.

-• Traveller expenses in Cuba (e.g. meals, drinks, tips, optional activities, souvenirs etc.) will be calculated in CUP but check payment options in EUR first.
+• Traveller expenses in Cuba (e.g. meals, drinks, tips, optional activities, souvenirs etc.) will be calculated in CUP but check payment options in USD/EUR first.

-• Government owned shops selling food or clothing ( and all shops within hotel establishments ) will accept card payments only, not cash, with prices advertised in USD.
+• Government owned shops selling food or clothing ( and all shops within hotel establishments ) will generally accept card payments, not cash, with prices advertised in USD.

 • It is prohibited to take CUP currency out of Cuba ( it is recommended to change back any unused CUP before arriving at the airport )